xsqkv/test/README.md

-# Test for moderators of PC.
+# Cross-Platform test for moderators of PC on C++
-This test was made for check moderator skills.
+### This test was made for check moderator skills.